visnup/rack-process-name/README.md

 Installation
 ============

-In Rails, add to your Gemfile:
+In Rails, just add to your Gemfile:

     gem 'rack-process-name'

-then in application.rb or in one of config/environments/*.rb:

-    config.middleware.use Rack::ProcessName
+the gem will include itself as middleware.

-If using config.ru:
+If in Sinatra or using config.ru:

     require 'rack-process-name'
     use Rack::ProcessName